CounterpartyXCP/Documentation/Developers/counterblock_modules.md

 * `dex`: Implements API methods, order book and market info parsing, and more for Counterparty's distributed exchange.
 (Requires that the `assets` module be loaded for use.)
 * `transaction_stats`: Handles the compliation of transaction statistics.
 * `counterwallet`: Implements Counterwallet-specific API calls, tasks, and more.
 (Requires that the `assets` module be loaded for use.)
-* `counterwallet_iofeeds`: Adds socket.io feed support, as well as a chat feed and a message feed, used by Counterwallet.

 Any of these above modules may be enabled or disabled, allowing you to tune `counterblock` to your exact needs out of the box.